 All City elections shall be conducted and held in conformance with the provisions of Chapter 115, RSMo.

-On the first (1st) Tuesday after the first (1st) Monday in April of odd-numbered years, a municipal election of the qualified voters of the City of Northmoor shall be held for the purpose of electing a Mayor, who shall hold his/her office for a term of two (2) years, and until his/her successor is elected and qualified.
+On the first Tuesday after the first Monday in April of even-numbered years, a municipal election of the qualified voters of the City of Ellsinore shall be held for the purpose of electing a Mayor who shall hold his/her office for a term of two (2) years and until his/her successor is elected and qualified.

-At-Large Elections.
-Election to the Board of Aldermen shall be at-large.
-The seats of current Aldermen shall be filled at-large as soon as the current term expires.
-Each year thereafter, one-half (½) the Board of Aldermen shall stand for election at-large for a two (2) year term.
+The City has chosen to elect Aldermen at large as authorized in Section 79.060.2, RSMo.
+Under this option, the seats of Aldermen shall be filled at large as soon as the current terms expire.
+Each year thereafter, one-half (1/2) of the Board of Aldermen shall stand for election at large for a two-year term.

 No person shall qualify as a candidate for elective public office in the State of Missouri who has been found guilty of or pled guilty to a felony under the Federal laws of the United States of America or to a felony under the laws of this State or an offense committed in another state that would be considered a felony in this State.